(The Owlcroft Company, a Washington State corporation.)

 While this site is a “guided tour” of the real, physical Owlcroft House—establishing its location, environment, and design details, as well as its appearance outside and in—it is in a more general sense an example of the effectiveness of solar design.
 The entire annual heating “bill” for this 2000-square-foot-plus home not far from the Canadian border is roughly one-fifth of one cord of wood!

-Click in this sentence to search for any used book through AbeBooks.
+Click in this sentence to search for any new or used book through AbeBooks.

 All content copyright © 2002 - 2024 by The Owlcroft Company.